Adani, Birla are in a high-stakes billionaire battle over cement

 Representatives for the Adani Group declined to comment while those for UltraTech didn’t respond to an emailed request for comments.

-Prime Minister Narendra Modi’s mission to build everything from airport and power facilities to roads, bridges and tunnels will spur India’s infrastructure investment to 15 trillion rupees ($179.2 billion) by March 2026, according to Crisil Ratings.
+Prime Minister Narendra Modi’s mission to build everything from airport and power facilities to roads, bridges and tunnels will spur India’s infrastructure investment to Rs 15,00,000 crore ($179.2 billion) by March 2026, according to Crisil Ratings.

 This will spawn massive demand for cement, outpacing supply in the coming years and creating opportunities for expansion that neither Adani, Asia’s second-richest person, nor Birla can resist.